pytorch/torchtune/docs/source/recipes/qat_distributed.rst

   The `PyTorch blogpost <https://pytorch.org/blog/quantization-aware-training/>`_ on QAT provides further insight into how QAT works.

-Interested in using this recipe?
-Check out some of our tutorials which show how it is used:

-* :ref:`qat_finetune_label`

-The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to list all our recipes and configs, run recipes, copy configs and recipes, and validate configs without touching a line of code!

-For example, if you're interested in using this recipe with the latest `Llama models <https://llama.meta.com/>`_, you can fine-tune in just two steps:
+We provide pre-tested out-of-the-box configs which you can get up and running with the latest `Llama models <https://llama.meta.com/>`_ in just two steps:

 .. note::

     You may need to be granted access to the Llama model you're interested in.
 See :ref:`here <download_llama_label>` for details on accessing gated repositories.

 .. code-block:: bash